Spectrotemporal Feature Extraction in EHG Signals and Tocograms for Enhanced Preterm Birth Prediction: Materials and Methods

 \begin{itemize} \item QDA - Quadratic Discriminant Analysis \item LR - Logistic Regression with L2 regularization \item SVM - Support Vector Machine with a linear kernel and regularization parameter \( C = 1.0 \) \item DT - Decision Tree Classifier with a maximum depth of 100 \item RF - Random Forest Classifier with 100 estimators and maximum depth of 10 \item GB - Gradient Boosting Classifier with 100 estimators and a learning rate of 0.1 \item MLP - Multi-Layer Perceptron Classifier with one hidden layer of 100 units and ReLU activation \item CB - CatBoost Classifier with 100 iterations and a learning rate of 0.1 \end{itemize}

-All models were implemented using the Scikit-learn (sklearn) library.
+All models were implemented using the Scikit learn (sklearn) library.
 These models were chosen to reflect a diverse range of learning paradigms and to enable comparative analysis of their predictive capabilities on the EHG dataset.